Alena-Stavrova/dev-log/DEVLOG.md

 - [Project]: [What I did]
 - [Project]: [What I learned]
 - [Next]: [What's next]-->
+**2026-06-08**
+* LVH: today I took some time to just slowly go through my BG LVH random script and make sure I understand everything and also remove redundant comments or even code.
+This work kinda scares me because I'm afraid to find out I'm completely out of touch of what's going on in my code.
+But I believe it's super important, so I'm just going slow and taking my time.
+The most work should be done with one script and then I can just "trim" the others based on that, only investigating the local features with particular attention.

 **2026-06-05**
 * Admin: this week, I haven't done much, and I feel pretty demotivated.
 The connection to websites, especially European/US is so bad my scripts are failing constantly.
 There is not much sense in fixing a script if you can't even make it open the home page.
 The reason for bad connection is apparenly some RKN blocking although our sysadmins are doing their best.
 I hope the next week the work will be more bearable, otherwise I'll need to switch to another project or something.